It’s time to regulate political advertising

 Advertised lies by opponents during referendums have also directly impacted on the electoral reform movement.

-During the UK referendum on Alternative Vote (AV), strategists noted that the advertisement featuring the baby claiming AV would cost £250m marked the turning point in their favour during the campaign.
+During the UK referendum on Alternative Vote (AV), strategists noted that the advertisement featuring a baby claiming AV would cost £250m marked the turning point in their favour during the campaign.
 According to NO strategists:

 The first part of the strategy was to make the argument about the cost of AV.
 This proved an instant winner with the friendlier newspapers.
 The mid-markets, tabloids and even the broadsheets began to run stories about our £250 million figure.
 And when that interest began to die down, the YES campaign strode into the argument and started talking about it all over again!